First Light First Light

 DSC1 — Foundation

-Grants: Foundation knowledge · Large game theory element · Entry to DSC2
+Grants: Foundation knowledge · Large game meat hygiene theory · Entry to DSC2

 DSC2 — Trained Hunter Status

 Portfolio-based — no course.
 Witnessed stalk with a DMQ Approved Witness.
-Must be completed within 3 years of DSC1.
+Must be completed within 3 years of DSC2 registration.

 Grants: Large Game Trained Hunter status · Legal right to supply venison to an AGHE